Besides the hypersensitivity itch produces in horses, culicoides causes many other problems.

 Signs: mouth swelling/abscess, inability to close mouth, painful oral ulcers, tongue/swallowing dysfunction.

 Click Here to See: Vesicular Stomatitis in Horses on the AAEP Site

 Are over 1400 species of culicoides in the world (not seen in Iceland, New Zealand or Hawaii)

-Culicoides transmits blue tongue disease to animals - cattle, goat, sheep.
+Culicoides in the Horse - Blue Tongue - cattle, goat, sheep.
 Up to 90% mortality in sheep, severe airway infection by this virus - die by suffocate.
 Also swollen, painful gums, lips.